thirtycapital/hanger/README.md

 - On side menu, click on ***Server*** option.
 - Select the chosen server and click on ***Import*** button.
 - A confirmation message will be displayed.
 Click on ***Yes*** to confirm or click on ***No*** to cancel the operation.
-- After the importation of all jobs, a message will be displayed on top informing that the jobs have been synced.
+- After the importation of all *jobs*, a message will be displayed on top informing that the *jobs* have been synced.

 ##### CONNECT
 This option allows to test the connection of a registered Jenkins instance.